quicwg/base-drafts/draft-ietf-quic-recovery.md

 An RTT sample MUST NOT be generated on receiving an ACK frame that does not newly acknowledge at least one ack-eliciting packet.
 A peer usually does not send an ACK frame when only non-ack-eliciting packets are received.
-Therefore an ACK frame that contains acknowledgements for only non-ack-eliciting packets could include an arbitrarily large ACK Delay value.
+Therefore an ACK frame that contains acknowledgments for only non-ack-eliciting packets could include an arbitrarily large ACK Delay value.
 Ignoring such ACK frames avoids complications in subsequent smoothed_rtt and rttvar computations.